 Due to the proximity of the cruise terminal to Belize City and because there isn't much to see downtown, the port does not operate a shuttle bus.

-Things to see and do in Belize City cruise port
+Things to do in Belize City cruise port

 The port of Belize City is a stunning port for cruise travelers interested in Mayan archeologic sites, for those who appreciate breathtaking scenic sights, magnificent natural wonders, wildlife parks, zoos, or bird watching.
 There are lots of attractive options for cruise visitors looking forward to relaxing on a secluded beach and genuinely enjoy watersports.

-Here are the top things to see and do in the port of Belize City for cruise travelers selected by type of specific activity.
+Here are the top things to do and see in the port of Belize City for cruise passengers selected by type of specific activity.

 Archeology and cultural: